Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Numerical Analysis

 We applied our proposed HD algorithm with the lander geometry and critical slope and roughness values presented in Table \ref{tab:lander-geom-safety}.
 Table \ref{table:precision_recall_conservativeness} shows the precision and recall for safety prediction under perfect observation conditions.
 Although the proposed algorithm misses more safe sites in more complex terrains, as indicated by smaller recall values for larger $c$, it achieves 100\% precision for all cases; the pixels predicted to be safe are always safe regardless of terrain complexity.
 This result numerically demonstrates the conservatives of the proposed HD algorithm.

-Figure \ref{fig:mylabel} shows visualized results for varying terrain complexities; from left to right, terrain complexity increases.
+Figure \ref{fig:mylabel} shows visualized results for varying terrain complexities; from left to right, terrain complexity increases and the map size is 100 meters by 100 meters in 10 cm/pixel resolution for all maps.
 The top row shows the DEM with perfect observation, and the second row shows the ground truth of landing safety.
 The third row shows the predicted safety maps by the proposed algorithm.
 We observe that the number of pixels predicted to be safe decreases as terrain complexity increases.